 Manor Green School is in the Cox Green area of Maidenhead.
 It caters for students from many local authorities including, The Royal Borough of Windsor and Maidenhead, Buckinghamshire County Council, Reading Borough Council, Slough Borough Council, Wokingham City Council and Bracknell Forest.
+As a SEND school, in comparison to a mainstream, we have developed a holistic curriculum to meet the individual needs of all of our individual students.
+This is due to our students all having EHCPs (Education, Health and Care Plans).
+We ensure the provision outlined in the EHCPs can be met through our curriculum, progression plans, access to therapies and tailored timetables.
 We are a very warm and welcoming school, with caring and highly skilled staff that are committed to supporting the holistic education of all our students.
 We pride ourselves on our positive atmosphere and aspire to be a place where young people and staff alike can flourish, learn and be happy.
 We value and encourage the support of parents/carers, professionals and friends, and we work collaboratively with other local, regional, national and international organisations.

 The school has strived to achieve its vision and mission of providing Excellence for All ©.
-We use our unique Philosophy of Education: The ACE Model © to ensure this, which focuses equally on three broad areas of a child's development:
+We use our Choose to Nurture Enterprise model to ensure this.
+Choose to Nurture Enterprise provides our curriculum with these elements: